Houston vs. East Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Houston and its opponents have scored at least 58 points -- this matchup's over/under -- just two times this season.
+- Houston and its opponents have scored at least 58 points -- this matchup's over/under -- just twice this season.

-- So far this season, 50% of East Carolina's games (3/6) have had more combined points than Saturday's over/under of 58.

-- The combined points per game average of the two teams, 66.7, is 8.7 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 66.7, is 8.7 points above Saturday's over/under.

-- This contest's over/under is 13.8 points more than the 44.2 these two squads combine to allow per game this season.
+- This contest's over/under is 13.8 points greater than the 44.2 these two squads combine to allow per game this season.

-- Cougars games have an average total of 54.7 points this season, 3.3 fewer than Saturday's over/under.

-- The 58-point over/under for this game is 2.4 points below the 60.4 points per game average total in Pirates games this season.

 Houston Stats and Trends